mjbots/moteus/docs/reference.md

 used for various functions.

 ELECTRICAL NOTES:
- * ALL PINS ARE 3.3V ONLY!
  * The 3.3V supply pins can power external peripherals:
    * r4.5: 50mA
    * r4.8/11: 100mA
+ * Some pins are 5V tolerant.
+Those not marked as such in the pin option table are 3.3V only.

 The following capabilities can be used.
 Some are supported on any pins, others only on select pins.